Lead & Copper Rule Compliance

 Compliance

-The City of Phoenix will be required to be in compliance with the Lead and Copper Rule Revisions by October 16, 2024.
+As of October 16, 2024, the City of Phoenix is in compliance with the Lead and Copper rule revisions.
 Learn more.

 There is no safe level of lead in drinking water.
 Exposure to lead in drinking water can cause serious health effects in all age groups, especially pregnant people, infants (both formula-fed and breastfed), and young children.
 Some of the health effects to infants and children include decreases in IQ and attention span.
 Lead exposure can also result in new or worsened learning and behavior problems.
 The children of persons who are exposed to lead before or during pregnancy may be at increased risk of these harmful health effects.
 Adults have increased risks of heart disease, high blood pressure, kidney, or nervous system problems.
 Contact your healthcare provider for more information about your risks.